Registered Dietitian Nutritionist

 We discuss your eating habits, but we also address the mentality behind those habits.

-A few things guide our nutrition practice.
+A few principles guide our nutrition counseling practice.

 When we eat intuitively, we reconnect with the internal cues that guided our eating process at a very young age.
 These cues fade or become confusing as we age because we are exposed to more external rules from society, family, friends, etc. that influence our eating patterns and food choices.
 You still instinctively know what your body needs, but this intuition is often clouded by diet culture, shame, and misinformation.
 By re-learning intuitive eating, we let go of damaging thought patterns and the diet mentality as we learn to trust ourselves more.
 Intuitive eating empowers you, leading to more profound self respect and connection with your body.